ofirte/load_club_data/README.md

 # club_data_loader

-club_data_loader is a Python sript for loading new club data into our DB.
+club_data_loader is a Python script for loading new club data into our DB.

 ## Installation